Youth Education

 Our goal is to encourage outdoor recreation and environmental stewardship as life-long pursuits.

 Let’s go fishing!
-Hosted by the Timucuan Parks Foundation and their National Park Service partner, the Junior Ranger Angler program teaches kids of all ages the basics of catch and release fishing, while promoting resource and environmental stewardships.
+Hosted by the Timucuan Parks Foundation and park partners, the Ethical Angling program teaches kids of all ages the basics of catch-and-release fishing while promoting resource and environmental stewardship.

 Celebrating diverse families in and around the city, these events provide opportunities for multi-generational learning and shared experiences among families.
 Each gathering features a multi-cultural history component focusing on the traditional lifeways of African American and/or Indigenous peoples and their connection to the land.
 With this program, the Timucuan Preserve hopes to broaden and strengthen connections with new audiences from the local military, African American, and Latino communities.